The Reverse Peephole

-"The Reverse Peephole" is the 12th episode of the ninth season(the 168th overall) of the television comedy series Seinfeld.
+"The Reverse Peephole" is the 168th episode of the NBC sitcom Seinfeld.
+This was the 12th episode of the ninth and final season..
 The episode aired on NBC on January 15, 1998.
 It was written by Spike Feresten and directed by Andy Ackerman.
 In this episode, Jerry gets rid of his wallet and ultimately replaces it with a European carry-all, Kramer and Newman face possible eviction after they reverse the peepholes on their doors and Newman begins an affair with the super's wife, and Elaine has to recover a friend's fur coat which she mistakenly threw out a window.